Filth and 'The OOZ': King Krule's New Album Is Almost Here

 As the press release for King Krule’s latest album The OOZ says, it’s «about earwax and snot and bodily fluids and skin and stuff that just comes out of you on a day to day basis».
 And this shit is true: no matter how beautiful you are, some kind of grotty emotional or physical discharge will always ooze its way out of you, which Krule has documented in one way or another on his last two albums.

-Today he releases “Dum Surfer”, a track and video that’s horrifically fitting with the title of his new album.
+Today he releases «Dum Surfer,» a track and video that’s horrifically fitting with the title of his new album.
 Good to see he’s got his tooth fixed and whacked a golden one in there too!
-Watch above, pre-order the album here, which comes out on XL/True Panther on 13 October, and peep its full tracklist plus Krule’s upcoming UK and European tour dates below.
+Watch above, pre-order the album here, which comes out on XL/True Panther on October 13, and peep its full tracklist below.

 Videos by VICE